jithin-ak/cptcity_ferret/README.md

 use coads_climatology \
 fill/l=1/pal=/path/balance_r.spk sst

+# Add into the ferret source directoty
+! if the spk files are copied into "ppl" directory in the ferret source code, we can use thse colours as regular in-built palettes without specifying the path and extension

 !
 Example 3:- \
-! if the spk files are copied into "ppl" directory in the ferret source code.

 use coads_climatology \
 fill/l=1/palette=temp_19lev sst